AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 Defines the sample service interface with a single method Run

 ### Service.cs
 Implementation for IService attributed with AppBlocksService attribute.
 This attribute informs the AppBlocks.Autofac framework to register the class as a Autofac container service.
-The AppBlocksService attribute without and parameters will default to registering the service as an implementation of the IService interface.
+The AppBlocksService attribute without any parameters will default to registering the service as an implementation of the IService interface.
 Meaning that an instance of this class is provided when [Dependency](https://en.wikipedia.org/wiki/Dependency_injection) for the IService is defined.